 Fall and Spring (3,3) C. Brown.
-(Hist 553 not offered in Fall 2003)

 An interdisciplinary approach to the development of colonial and early national American culture and society, with special emphasis during the first semester on the transit of European culture, regionalism, and the emergence of the ideology of American exceptionalism.
 Second semester explores the social construction of knowledge, race, gender, and class in the nineteenth-and early twentieth-century United States, through an intensive reading of primary sources.